Respiratory Syncytial Virus

 - Discharge from the eyes

-In most cases, antibiotics are not needed because the infection is caused by a virus, not bacteria.
+Antibiotics are not helpful because RSV is caused by a virus.

-- Drink plenty of liquids, especially water and fruit juice, to help keep nasal fluid thin and easy to clear.
+- Drink plenty of liquids.
+Water and fruit juice are good choices.
+Fluids will help to keep nasal fluid thin and easy to clear.

 - Use a cool-mist vaporizer to humidify the air.
-This may help reduce coughing and soothe irritated breathing passages.
+It may help reduce coughing and soothe irritated airways.

 - Use salt water nose drops to loosen mucus in the nose.

-- Use non-aspirin fever medication, such as acetaminophen, as needed to reduce fever.
+- Use non-aspirin fever medication, such as acetaminophen, to reduce fever.

 - Humidified air

 - Oxygen through a tube or mask